EyeBeards/Reddit/README.md

 # Reddit

-This respository will hold tools used to scrape, process, and visualize the posts and comments on multiple subreddits.
+Tools to scrape, process, and visualize the posts and comments on multiple subreddits.

 ### Subreddit Post Scraper